DaFuqs/ModonomiconButton/README.md

-# PatchouliButton
+# ModonomiconButton
-PatchouliButton is a minecraft mod addon for the mod [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli-fabric) which adds a button to visit all patchouli books.
+ModonomiconButton is a minecraft mod addon for the mod [Modonomicon](https://www.curseforge.com/minecraft/mc-mods/modonomicon-fabric) which adds a button to visit all modonomicon books.

 ### Installation
-PatchouliButton is a mod built for the [Fabric Loader](https://fabricmc.net/).
-It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) and [Patchouli](https://www.curseforge.com/minecraft/mc-mods/patchouli-fabric) to be installed separately; all other dependencies are installed with the mod.
+ModonomiconButton is a mod built for the [Fabric Loader](https://fabricmc.net/).
+It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and [Cloth Config API](https://www.curseforge.com/minecraft/mc-mods/cloth-config) and [Modonomicon](https://www.curseforge.com/minecraft/mc-mods/modonomicon-fabric) to be installed separately; all other dependencies are installed with the mod.

 ### License
-PatchouliButton is licensed under MIT.
+ModonomiconButton is licensed under MIT.